shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/.ipynb_checkpoints/SystemsPlan-checkpoint.md

             <li>System should be able to retrain the model at prescribed intervals</li>
             <li>System should be able to replace the models used for training and predicting</li>
             <li>System should be able to monitor the performance of the model by running test transactions</li>
+            <li>Actual conversion rates for a given set of attributes encoded in the state input should exceed the conversion goal</li>
         </ol>
     </li>
 </ol>